web-platform-dx/web-features/feature-group-definitions/README.md

 For example, a group of JavaScript’s `Symbol` built-in object, the CSS `border-color` property, and the HTTP `POST` method is not a web feature, but all of the CSS border properties (individually or as a group) might be.

+The definition leaves the size the subset undefined on purpose.
+Logical subsets may be composed of a single specific feature or hundreds of them.
+For example, the [range syntax](https://drafts.csswg.org/mediaqueries-4/#mq-ranges) in Media Queries may be a web feature, but so would Media Queries as a whole.
 ### Addressable

 _Addressable_ means that a feature must be identifiable and distinguishable from other features.